skip to content

 Summary

-The thesis investigates twenty-four low-income countries and their bilateral income tax treaties with G20 member countries in a comparative manner.
+The thesis investigates twenty-four low-income countries and their bilateral income tax treaties with G20 member states in a comparative manner.
 For purposes of comparison, low-income countries are classified into income tax law families according to the structures of their income tax laws.
 These include Common Law Symmetrican Family, Civil Law Taxastan Family, Civil Law French Family and so on.

 Supervisors